Chaitalykundu/Web-Development/03-JavaScript/01-Basic/17-Script-tag/Theory/theory.md

 &nbsp;

 The benefit of separate javascript file is that the browser can download it and store it in its cache.
+It also makes the code readable.

 &nbsp;